Fatherland League (Norway)

-The Fatherland League (Fedrelandslaget) was a Norwegian right-wing, anti-communist political organisation in the interwar period.
+The Fatherland League (Fedrelandslaget) was a Norwegian right-wing, anti-communist and nationalist political organisation in the interwar period.
 Founded in 1925, the movement aimed to unite all centre-to-right forces against the rise of the revolutionary Marxist labour movement.
 At its peak of popular support and political influence around 1930 it was the single largest mass movement ever organised on the political right in Norway, with an estimated 100,000 members.
 The movement began to decline through the 1930s, followed by some unsuccessful attempts to gain direct influence as a political party.
 The Fatherland League was banned and dissolved after the German occupation of Norway in 1940.

 History

 Mass movement

 By the initiative of young industrialist Joakim Lehmkuhl, the organisation was co-founded with national hero Fridtjof Nansen and Norway's first Prime Minister Christian Michelsen.
 Former Prime Minister Jens Bratlie also joined the organisation.
-The Fatherland League's goal was a national coalition of all centre-to-right "bourgeoise" (borgerlige) and nationally minded forces, in opposition to the emerging revolutionary Marxist labour movement.
+The Fatherland League's goal was a national coalition of all centre-to-right "bourgeoisie" (borgerlige) and nationally minded forces, in opposition to the emerging revolutionary Marxist labour movement.
 The organisation gained particular support from the Free-minded Liberal Party and the Farmers' Party, while it was met with scepticism by the Conservative Party, and largely rejection by the Liberal Party.
 The labour movement in turn saw the organisation as a "seeding ground" for a fascist movement.

 After the government crisis of 1926 and continued division among the centre-right parties, a "Nansen-petition" was launched by several influential people of different political backgrounds for a national unity government to be led by Nansen, an idea that was eventually endorsed by Nansen himself and by Lehmkuhl.
 The proposal fell through as Conservative and Liberal politicians reacted coldly to the idea, and quickly came to a new government agreement.

 Following a strong surge of support and victory for the Labour Party (which had adopted a revolutionary ideology in 1918) in the 1927 parliamentary election, the Fatherland League launched a "thousand day's election campaign" towards the 1930 parliamentary election, a period which is considered the most important and successful in the history of the movement.
 The 1930 election resulted in Labour Party setbacks amid record voter turnouts, which the League assigned to its own credit, a view that was echoed by the Labour Party's Haakon Lie and Halvard Lange.
 The organisation peaked the same year with around 100,000 members and more than 400 local chapters.